SublimeCodeIntel/SublimeCodeIntel/README.rst

 + SublimeCodeIntel's openkomodo codeintel engine updated.
 The new codeintel is faster and more reliable.

++ Sources have their own repositories at http://github.com/SublimeCodeIntel

+- Disables Sublime Text 2's auto_complete by default (new ``sublime_auto_complete`` setting)

+- JavaScript and PHP: Do not include all files and directories from the project base directory while scanning.

+- JavaScript: Maximum directory depth is set to 2 (add explicit paths using javascriptExtraPaths).

+- PHP: Maximum directory depth is set to 5 (add explicit paths using phpExtraPaths).

 + Snippets for functions inserted during autocomplete.

 + Binary files for Linux, Windows and Mac OS X updated.